Life without liberty is like a body without spirit. – Kahlil Gibran (The Vision)

 The pursuit of happiness is essentially one of the biggest forms of resistance in our lives.
 We spend our lifetimes searching for what will make us truly happy.
-We travel the world, learn languages, get degrees, get married, earn lots of money, and start businesses to try to achieve this illusive “happiness dream” that so many speak of and worship.
+We travel the world, learn languages, get degrees, get married, earn lots of money, and start businesses to try to achieve this elusive “happiness dream” that so many speak of and worship.

 Instead of simply surrendering, instead of simply accepting what we have right here and right now, we eternally crave for more.
 And thus we are stuck in a never-ending cycle of misery.

-As Sol mentioned in a previous article:
+As Sol mentioned in a previous article on paradoxical truths:

 Happiness can never be pursued.
 The more you chase it, the more it runs away.
 Pursuing happiness makes you anxious and frustrated.
 In fact, happiness only comes when you’re relaxed, when you’re not pursuing it, and it’s always the by-product of another activity—usually something that brings meaning or joy to our lives.